openstack-archive/fuel-library/deployment/puppet/openstack/README.md

 #### openstack::controller

-The openstack::controller class is intended to provide basic support for multi-node Openstack deployments.
+The openstack::controller class is intended to provide basic support for multi-node OpenStack deployments.

-There are two roles in this basic multi-node Openstack deployment:
+There are two roles in this basic multi-node OpenStack deployment:
   * controller - deploys all of the central management services
   * compute    - deploys the actual hypervisor on which VMs are deployed.

-The openstack::controller class deploys the following Openstack services:
+The openstack::controller class deploys the following OpenStack services:
   * keystone
   * horizon
   * glance